sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/aptos/monitor-pancake-swap-ifo-deposit.md

 For a more detailed guide, read [#aptos](../../../../developer-guides/sdk-guide/handlers-and-filters.md#aptos "mention")

-{% hint style="info" %}
+> ℹ️
+>
-See this [repo](https://github.com/sentioxyz/sentio-processors/blob/main/projects/pancake-swap/src/processor.ts) for full implementation.
+> See this [repo](https://github.com/sentioxyz/sentio-processors/blob/main/projects/pancake-swap/src/processor.ts) for full implementation.
 To learn how to view metrics and build dashboards from the UI, go to [#graphing-1](../../../build-dashboards.md#graphing-1 "mention")
-{% endhint %}